|

 139. distant

-separated in space or coming from or going to a distance
+separated in space or coming from far away

 From the benches, black with people, there went up a muffled roar,